-This is a quick trick to freshen up the décor of your room, without breaking the bank.
+Ever wondered how to freshen up your room without breaking the bank?
 Have you had a vase, or a fake bowl of fruit that’s been on your coffee table forever?
 If so, why not switch your ornaments from room to room?
 If you really want to be efficient you can even put them on a rota to keep your spaces from becoming monotonous !

 Image credit : Qalbi.co.uk